Monika-81/padel-pals/README.md

 #### **Like Post**
 <details>
-To add more interactivity and a more social aspect to the forum, the user has the oppertunity to like or unlike post that the user finds interesting, good, agrees with and so one.
-A user the are not logged in can see the amount of likes but can not interact with the function.
-It's only forum posts that a user can like and the amount of likes are displayed at recents posts, list view and at the posts view itself.
-If the comment is liked by the user the hollow heart icon becomes solid, and vise versa if the user decides to unlike the post.
+To add more interactivity and a more social aspect to the forum, the user has the oppertunity to like or unlike post that the user finds interesting, good, agrees with and so on.
+A user that is not logged in can see the amount of likes but can not interact with the function.
+It's only forum posts that a user can like and the amount of likes are displayed at recent posts, list view and at the posts view itself.
+If the comment is liked by the user the hollow heart icon becomes solid, and vice versa if the user decides to unlike the post.

 <br>
 <br>